Cygnus X-1: Stephen Hawking and Kip Thorne

 Cygnus X-1 was the subject of a bet between physicists Stephen Hawking and Kip Thorne, in which Hawking bet against the existence of black holes in the region.
 Hawking later described this as an "insurance policy" of sorts.
 In his book A Brief History of Time he wrote:

 According to the updated tenth-anniversary edition of A Brief History of Time, Hawking has conceded the bet due to subsequent observational data in favor of black holes.
 In his own book Black Holes and Time Warps, Thorne reports that Hawking conceded the bet by breaking into Thorne's office while he was in Russia, finding the framed bet, and signing it.
 While Hawking referred to the bet as taking place in 1975, the written bet itself (in Thorne's handwriting, with his and Hawking's signatures) bears additional witness signatures under a legend stating "Witnessed this tenth day of December 1974".
 This date was confirmed by Kip Thorne on the January 10, 2018 episode of Nova on PBS.

 In popular culture

 Cygnus X-1 is the subject of a two-part song series by Canadian progressive rock band Rush.
 The first part, "Book I: The Voyage", is the last song on the 1977 album A Farewell to Kings.
 The second part, "Book II: Hemispheres", is the first song on the following 1978 album, Hemispheres.
 The lyrics describe an explorer aboard the spaceship Rocinante, who travels to the black hole, believing that there may be something beyond it.
 As he moves closer, it becomes increasingly difficult to control the ship, and he is eventually drawn in by the pull of gravity.

-In the Disney Sci-Fi film The Black Hole, the scientific survey ship captained by Dr. Hans Reinhardt to study the black hole of the film's title is the Cygnus, presumably (although never stated as such) named for the first-identified black hole, Cygnus X-1.
+In the 1979 Disney live-action science fiction film The Black Hole, the scientific survey ship captained by Dr. Hans Reinhardt to study the black hole of the film's title is the Cygnus, presumably (although never stated as such) named for the first-identified black hole, Cygnus X-1.

+Season 7 Episode 10 of Futurama opens with the tagline What Happens in Cygnus X-1 Stays In Cygnus X-1.